 In this guide, we’ll discuss everything you need to know about this cutting-edge technology.

 As mentioned above, eSIMs work much like physical SIM cards.
-However, instead of having carrier data pre-stored on the SIM card, your chosen phone carrier can send you their data over the internet (using a QR code) or through an app (like our app for iOS).
-Once you’ve got the data, your eSIM uses the data stored on it like it’s a physical SIM card.
+However, instead of having carrier data pre-stored on the SIM card, your chosen phone carrier can send you their data over the internet (using a QR code) or through an app (like the Mint Mobile app for iOS).
+Once you’ve got the data, your eSIM uses the data stored on it just like it’s a physical SIM card.

 And instead of swapping out a physical SIM card, if you want to try different carriers or add a new number, that information can be downloaded onto the eSIM in a different slot (or reprogrammed into your eSIM entirely).
 Think of it as a wardrobe change for your phone.